simularium/simularium-website/CONTRIBUTING.md

 steps are captured in this project's Jenkinsfile and can be executed by setting the proper parameters for the Jenkins build.

 #### Staging deployment
-Automatically builds from `master`
+Automatically builds from `main`

 #### Production deployment
 1. Make a new version: `npm version [patch/minor/major]`
-2. Push the new package.json version: `git push origin master`
+2. Push the new package.json version: `git push origin main`
 3. Push the new tag: `git push origin [NEW_TAG]`

 ### Docker image configuration